Dr Vahid Nick Pay

 Vahid Nick Pay is a Lecturer in International Politics and Research Methods, a Fellow of the Kellogg College and a Fellow of the Higher Education Academy

 He has held research and teaching positions in several countries such as Italy, Iraq, Iran, France, the UAE and the UK.
-He has published extensively on various social and political arguments for prominent public media and journals in Europe and the Middle East.
+He has also extensively published and disseminated research results in prominent peer-reviewed journals and public media in around the world.

 His recent book entitled Republican Islam (London: I.B.
 Tauris 2016) is dedicated to a comparative study of Republican political philosophy and the role of religion, in particular Islamic political theology.